brunoga/generics/sliceconverter/README.md

 # sliceconverter
 Fast conversion from a slice of any type to a slice of any other type.

-Conversions can be made as long as the src slice len and cap is a multiple of the dst slice item size.
+Conversions can be made as long as the src slice len and cap are multiples of the dst slice item size.
 If those requirements are not met, code will panic.

 ## USage: